Museum of Applied Arts, Vienna: History

-The Arenbergpark Flak Tower—one of the six flak towers erected in Vienna during World War II—became an additional branch of the museum in 1994 and since 1995 has served as the MAK Contemporary Art Depot (MAK Tower), which hosts major parts of the Contemporary Art Collection of the museum.
+The combat Flak Tower (G-Tower) in the Arenbergpark—one of the six flak towers erected in Vienna during World War II—became an additional branch of the museum in 1994 and since 1995 has served as the MAK Contemporary Art Depot (MAK Tower), which hosts major parts of the Contemporary Art Collection of the museum.
 Currently, the MAK Tower is closed to the public due to a lack of official approval.

 After a MAK exhibition about Josef Hoffmann in 1992 in his house of birth in Brtnice/Pirnitz (Czech Republic), contact with the Moravian Gallery in Brno(Czech Republic) has been intensified.
 Finally, since 2006 both institutions have managed Hoffmann's birthplace as a joint branch—the Josef Hoffmann Museum.
 The museum presents its collection in a permanent exhibition and, at the same time, temporary exhibitions about Josef Hoffmann and his contemporaries.

-In 1994, the MAK founded the branch MAK Center for Art and Architecture in Los Angeles, USA.
+In 1994, MAK CEO and artistic director Peter Noever founded the branch MAK Center for Art and Architecture in Los Angeles, USA.
 The center is located in three important buildings of the Viennese architect Rudolph M. Schindler in Los Angeles (Rudolph Schindler House, Pearl M. Mackey Apartment House, Fitzpatrick-Leland House).
 The focus is on new trends and interdisciplinary developments in the fields of fine arts and architecture which are expedited through scholarships and projects and are expanded through temporary exhibitions.

 One important sphere of influence of the MAK is its presentation in public space.
 The museum actively supports contemporary artists, whose works are mostly presented in an exhibition in the MAK building and later as works of art in Vienna's urban space in order to mediate at the interface between art and public space.
 International artists such as James Turrell (MAKlite, Permanent installation on the façade of the MAK since 2004, Stubenring 5, 1010 Vienna), Michael Kienzer (Stylit, 2005, Stubenring/Weiskirchnerstraße, 1010 Vienna), Franz West (4 Larvae (Lemur Heads) 2001, Stubenbrücke, 1010 Vienna), Donald Judd (Stage Set, 1996, Stadtpark, 1030 Vienna) and Philip Johnson (Wiener Trio, 1998, Franz-Josefs-Kai/Schottenring, opposite Ringturm, 1010 Vienna) have been represented.

-In 2000, Austria's federal museums were removed from state administration; the museum became a "public-law academic institution."
+In 2000, Austria's federal museums were removed from state administration; the museum became a "public-law academic institution".